4-16-08: Rolling On The River

 By eleven I reached the confluence of the the North and South forks.
 It seemed too early so I paddled upstream on the South Fork just to get the full experience.

-I paddled upstream against the strong current until afternoon when I stopped for lunch.
-I considered camping there but there were two trees rubbing and I knew they would say strange things to me in the night.
+considered camping there but there were two trees rubbing and I knew they would say strange things to me in the night.
 So further up I explored sloughs and small river channels.
 Some went nowhere.

 I looked for campsites that would be out of the way.
 Nothing seemed quite right and it was so pleasant moving slowly upstream through the beautiful woods and swampland I just kept going.
 I promised myself I’d stop at 4 PM but cheated and waited until 4:30.
 I have not seen one human since I put in.
 More close encounters with pileated woodpeckers, more deer, a few habitations, but no people.